 This post is sponsored by NOW Foods.

-When it comes to breakfast, I usually eat it at work.
-I keep a big bag of Trader Joe’s Gluten Free Oats at my desk and like to heat up a batch’o’oats in my pretty bowl from Anthropologie.
+When it comes to breakfast, I usually want something quick right after my workout.
+On the not-so-crazy-hot days, I’ll opt for scrambled eggs or some egg muffins.
+Some days I’ll whip up a batch of oatmeal in my pretty bowl from Anthropologie.
 Sometimes I’ll throw in some protein powder.
 MWAH.
 Delish.

-That said, it takes me a few minutes to walk from my gym to my office, and after making that trek in 90 degree weather and 60% humidity (or more) the last thing I want after finally snagging shelter in an air conditioned oasis (yes, it’s been so hot that I’m calling my place of work an oasis) is a hot bowl of anything.
+That said, after getting back to my house after a run in 98% humidity (because it’s ALWAYS 98% humidity in the mornings here for some reason), the last thing I want after finally snagging shelter in an air conditioned oasis is a hot bowl of anything.
 Instead, I’ve been enjoying fruit and nuts for breakfast.

-I haven’t made overnight oats in a while, but I was instantly reminded why I love them so much.
-They’re piece of cake to make, they’re easily transported and they’re incredibly delicious.
-Plus, it’s beyond easy to switch up the recipe to create different flavors.
+I hadn’t made overnight oats in a while, but I was instantly reminded why I love them so much.
+They’re a piece of cake to make, they’re easily transported and they’re incredibly delicious.
+Plus, it’s beyond easy to switch up the recipe to create different flavors (check out my cherry pie overnight oats and chai spiced overnight oats).
 Soooo I decided to create this little step-by-step guide/recipe to teach you all how to make them.
 Here we go!

 Like I said, easy peasy.